stone-payments/stoneco-guidelines/backend/python/README.md

 #### 18.2 Package for Linux distributions

 It is possible to package Python code in a native package of a Linux distribution.
 This would be a .deb package in Debian and derivative distros and .rpm packages in RHEL and derivatives.
-The package would be then available for installation trough the distribution repositories or personal repositories would need to be created in the case of proprietary software.
+The package would be then available for installation through the distribution repositories or personal repositories would need to be created in the case of proprietary software.

 If the company already has a policy for software packaging and other software it is already packaged by the same or other teams, this approach might be interesting in order to align it with the company policy and because the development teams already have the knowledge for packaging applications in this way.